Up to 30% OFF SITEWIDE! No Code Needed!

 Pair Eyewear’s unique snap-on concept allows you to choose your favorite Base Frame (use our Virtual Try-On tool to find your perfect style), then add as many beautifully designed Top Frames as you like.
 From our Classic Collections to our Limited Editions and Collabs, there’s something for everyone.
 Pick your Top Frames to complement your personality, then you can change up your look in a moment to suit your mood or your activities — and all at a great price.

-Pair glasses frames are made from tough cellulose acetate, while our lenses are made from polycarbonate.
+Pair Eyewear frames are made of cellulose acetate, with select designs featuring stylish metal temples.
+While our standard lenses are made of impact-resistant polycarbonate.
 They’re impact-resistant and scratch-resistant to withstand daily wear and tear, and they also come with an anti-reflective coating to reduce glare.

 To keep them safe while you’re on the move, invest in a Glasses Case or Top Frame Case.
 And if you like to contemplate your style options each morning before choosing your Top Frame for the day, display your range at home with a Wall Hanger.